-Many of the papers presented in our group—either in the annual conference or the working group—have been published or are forthcoming in top social science journals.
-You can find an updated list of such papers below:
+Many papers presented in our group—either in the annual conference or the working group—have been published or are forthcoming in top social science journals.

 - Ariel White, Noah Nathan and Julie Faller.
 2015.
 "What Do I Need to Vote?
 Bias in Information Provision by Local Election Officials."
 American Political Science Review.